mng-g/portfolio-k8s/README.md

 ### Set GitHub Container Registry Token

-If the image is private, to pull it, create a Kubernetes secret to store your GitHub token:
+**If the image is private**, to pull it, create a Kubernetes secret to store your GitHub token:

 ```bash
 kubectl create secret docker-registry ghcr-secret \